krumbunny/sapfest.org/index.md

 made possible by a grant from the Harlan Boss Foundation for the Arts.

 Brenna Klassen-Glanzer was Best of Show.
-Bud Bullivant, Emily Koehler and Ernest Miller were our Merit award winners.
+Bud Bullivant, Emily Koehler and Ernest Miller were Merit award winners.

 [Profiles and pictures of the 2014 award winners.](/info/awards2014.html)